 Genius, VIP, and Rewards Programs

 OTAs have built their own loyalty ecosystems to counter hotel direct-booking campaigns.
-The most prominent is Booking.com's Genius program, which offers tiered discounts of 10% to 20% off at participating properties.[6]
+The most prominent is Booking.com's Genius program, which offers tiered discounts of 10% to 20% off at participating properties according to Booking.com's 2025 program terms.[6]
 Genius Level 2, unlocked after five stays, provides 10 to 15% discounts, free breakfast at selected properties, and free room upgrades when available.
 Level 3 adds priority support and higher discount tiers.

 Expedia runs its own rewards program with points toward future bookings and early access to sales.
 Hotels.com historically offered one of the simplest OTA reward programs: book 10 nights, earn one free night valued at the average nightly rate of those 10 stays.
 That equates to roughly a 9% return, which is competitive with most hotel loyalty programs at base tier.